Iron House Portside Red Ella Red Ale

 Whisky Glass (Single)

 The Single Malt Whisky Club - Whisky Glass has been designed specifically to allow for the savouring of fine whisky.
-It is evenly balanced in hand and its tapered mouth guides every quality the whisky offers toward your senses.
+It is evenly balanced in hand and its tapered side guides every quality the whisky offers toward your senses.
 This glass is great for picking up the subtle nuances of your favourite dram.

 Single Malt Whisky Club Hip Flask